howard-stearns/million/README.md

 - When told to stop, leave active session, not just the root.
 - Bots: more; show bot count on page.

+- [ ] specify whether to use workSubproblem
+- [ ] auto step in browser
+- [ ] Use requestAnimationFrame in place of some setTimeouts